develohpanda/Bot-Hackfest/README.md

 - `Conversation`: data associated with a specific conversation with a specific user
 - `PrivateConversation`: data associated with a specific user within the context of a specific conversation

+These are stored in an in-memory store, but if you set the `AzureWebJobsStorage` config value, it will use Table Storage.
+This is automatically configured once you deploy to Azure, but locally the in-memory store will be used.

 These are key-value stores and can get unwieldy to manage when data is written to one store with a certain key, and read from a different store with a different key.
 This can especially happen when there are many key-value pairs being stored.
 It is welcoming bugs and is a trigger for rip-your-hair-out syndrome.

 There are two main classes that enable a cleaner method of managing the data stores.
 - `models/DataStoreKey.cs` is an enum, defining keys for the key-value pairs.
-Each enum value has an attribute identifying the data store to use (User, Conversation, User-Conversation)
+Each enum value has an attribute identifying the data store to use (User, Conversation, PrivateConversation)
 - `services/BotDataService.cs` contains logic pertaining to reading and writing from the data store

 The implementation in the `BotDataService.cs` and `SetValue()`/`GetValueOrDefault()` extension methods ensure data is read/written against the correct key in the correct store, and is used as per the examples below.
 In order to use this bot service, inject the interface `IBotDataService` to your class.